Platformus/Platformus/README.md

 ## Introduction

-Platformus is free, open source and cross-platform CMS based on ASP.NET 5 and [ExtCore framework](https://github.com/ExtCore/ExtCore).
+Platformus is free, open source and cross-platform CMS based on ASP.NET Core 1.0 and [ExtCore framework](https://github.com/ExtCore/ExtCore).
 It is built using the best and the most modern tools and languages (Visual Studio 2015, C#, TypeScript, SCSS etc).
 Join our team!